basis-robotics/basis/README.md

 Basis
 </h1>

-Basis is a robotics development framework developed by [Basis Robotics](https://basisrobotics.tech/), designed to accelerate your journey from concept to prototype, while maintaining a focus on both testing and production.
+Basis is a robotics development framework developed by [Basis Robotics](https://basisrobotics.tech/), designed to accelerate your journey from concept to prototype, and from prototype to production.

 <!--  TODO: confirm links -->
 [Quick start](https://docs.basisrobotics.tech/quistart)